DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-core.md

   - .NET Core 3.1
   - .NET Core 2.1

-- ARM64 processors are supported for .NET 5 on Linux only
+- ARM64 processors are supported for .NET 5 on Linux only.

 - The .NET Tracer library for Datadog is open-source.
 For more information see the [tracer Github repository][1].